 Winchfield Parish Council

-Neighbourhood Plans give local communities more control over the type, location, size, pace and design of development in their area.
+Neighbourhood Plans give local communities more control over the type, location, size and design of development in their area.
 Once ratified by the community through a referendum, these Plans become part of the development plan for the area and must be taken into account when planning applications are determined.

 On August 11, 2014, Winchfield Parish Council decided to go ahead with the creation of a Neighbourhood Plan for Winchfield.
 Over the ensuing months, which involved consultation sessions with the whole community, the team worked diligently to draw up the Plan documents.